CalamitousCamel/PrettyPrintGmail/README.md

 Once installed, open up the email thread you want to print, and press `Alt + P`.
 That's it.
 You'll get a print view devoid of annoying Gmail logos, sender/receiver information, etc. Alternatively, if you hate shortcuts, click on the orange printer button next to the address bar to print.

+NOW SUPPORTED: multiple email printing.
+From the main Gmail page ("mail.google.com"), select all the emails you want to print, and press Alt + P or click the extension icon.

 If you want to pretty print a single email in a thread ([from Gmail Help](https://support.google.com/mail/answer/8255?hl=en)):

 - Open the message you want to print